MichaelCurrin/code-cookbook/recipes/javascript/general/jsx.md

 From [React docs](https://reactjs.org/docs/add-react-to-a-website.html).

 You can add Babel Standalone as a package on your frontend.

-When it loads, it will compile your JSX code in place, without a servr-side compile stp.
+When it loads, it will **compile your JSX code in place**.
+No server-side compile step needed.

 1. Add this `<script>` tag to your page:
     ```html